JamieMagee/reddit2kindle/README.md

 reddit2kindle [![Libraries.io for GitHub](https://img.shields.io/librariesio/github/JamieMagee/reddit2kindle.svg)](https://libraries.io/github/JamieMagee/reddit2kindle)
 =============

-A web app to convert a reddit post and comments into an e-book, and send it directly to your kindle device or app
+A web app to convert a reddit post and comments into an e-book, and send it directly to your kindle device or app.

 Now you can read your favourite subreddits from the comfort of your e-reader.
-Here is a preview of the web app and the output it produces
+Here is a preview of the web app and the output it produces.

 ![Web app](https://i.imgur.com/NQfG9Nt.png)